vdw91/HSE_sim_CLRNet/README.md

 ### Automation Lab, Sungkyunkwan University

-# Lane Detection for CCTV-cameras using CLRNet: Cross Layer Refinement Network
+# Lane Detection for CCTV-cameras using CLRNet: Cross-Layer Refinement Network

+Prepare for an updated version of CLRNet: CLRerNet

 </div>